 • Best served warm with a giant scoop of vanilla ice cream on top!

-Looking for more recipes with Nutella flavor for the Nutella lover in your life?
-Next time try these banana Nutella muffinsNutella swirled banana bread, or hazelnut shortbread cookies with Nutella sandwiched in the middle.
+Looking for more recipes with Nutella?
+Try these banana Nutella muffinsNutella swirled banana bread, or hazelnut shortbread cookies with Nutella sandwiched in the middle.

 nutella brownies cut into square on parchment paper

-Don’t crave chocolate flavor?
-These peanut butter and jelly blondies are an incredible chocolate brownie alternative.
-These Chai white chocolate brownies also aren’t your classic brownies and that’s so OK.
+These peanut butter and jelly blondies and Chai white chocolate brownies aren’t your classic brownies, but they’re still just as good!

 How to Make Chocolate Brownies with Nutella